 - Haumea takes 284 earth years to orbit the Sun.
 This means an entire orbit has not happened since the dwarf planet was discovered.

 - Haumea is the third brightest object in the Kuiper belt.
 Only Pluto and Makemake are brighter.
-Although Haumea cannot be seen with the naked eye, if the night is clear and one has a good telescope Haumea can be spotted.
+Although Haumea cannot be seen with the naked eye if the night is clear and one has a good telescope Haumea can be spotted.

 - The dwarf planet was technically the first dwarf planet to be discovered, as Pluto was still classified as a planet at this point.
-However the planet was not named for quite some time as people could not agree on who should receive credit for the discovery.
+However, the planet was not named for quite some time as people could not agree on who should receive credit for the discovery.
 This is because although Mike Brown and his team were the first to discover the planet, a Spanish team headed by Jose Luis Ortiz Moreno were the first to announce it to the world.
-Brown initially allowed Moreno to claim the discover, but upon finding out the Spanish team had accessed Caltechs systems to locate Haumea, claimed the discovery as his and his teams.
+Brown initially allowed Moreno to claim the discovery, but upon finding out the Spanish team had accessed Caltech’s systems to locate Haumea, claimed the discovery as his and his teams.

 - It took a long time to name Haumea.
-The Spanish team suggested the name Ataecina however the International Astronomical Union ruled in favour of the California team and the dwarf planet was officially named Haumea in September of 2008.
+The Spanish team suggested the name Ataecina; however, the International Astronomical Union ruled in favour of the California team, and the dwarf planet was officially named Haumea in September of 2008.
 Until then the Caltech team had nicknamed the dwarf planet Santa as it was discovered so close to Christmas.

 - Haumea is named after the Hawaiian goddess of childbirth.
-According to mythology the goddess had lots of children who were born from many parts of her body.
+According to mythology, the goddess had lots of children who were born from many parts of her body.
 This was part of the reason for choosing the name Haumea for the dwarf planet as it is surrounded by a swarm of icy objects that are thought to have broken away from Haumea during a collision a long time ago.